Grants Pass, Oregon: Parks and recreation

 Grants Pass has numerous and diverse parks and green spaces.
 Notable city-run parks include Riverside Park, summer home to the local Concerts in the Park series, and the Reinhart Volunteer Park, a park largely built through the efforts of community volunteers and featuring facilities for many sports.
-In addition, the BLM run Cathedral Hills recreation area on the outskirts of Grants Pass is home to several endangered species of plants, the largest whiteleaf manzanita in the state as well the tallest knobcone pine.
+In addition, the Bureau of Land Management maintains the Cathedral Hills Trail System on the outskirts of Grants Pass, which is home to several endangered species of plants, the largest whiteleaf manzanita in the state, as well the tallest knobcone pine.
 Grants Pass is a Tree City USA Community and has been for 35 years.

 The city was involved in litigation before the Supreme Court of the United States in the case of City of Grants Pass v.
 Johnson, regarding an ordinance preventing homeless people from camping in its parks.
 On June 28, 2024, in a 6–3 decision, the Court upheld the city's ordinance.